isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-bottom-up}
 ### Bottom-up Approach

-Direction of work f(or strategy of procesing) or modeling and design.
+Direction of work (or strategy of processing) for modeling and design.
 Starting with something detailed or concrete, working towards something more general or abstract.